tdipisa/doc-ckan/source/install/install_ckan.rst

    chmod 755 /usr/lib/ckan

-Modify the defaults and the current file context of the newly created directory such that it is able to be served out via httpd ::
+Under CentOS and RedHay you may have to modify the defaults and the current file context of the newly created directory such that it is able to be served out via httpd ::

    semanage fcontext --add --ftype -- --type httpd_sys_content_t "/usr/local/ckan(/.*)?"